-Statement of Intent

-And now, and having heard from the

-Word of God the teachi ing concerning marriag e, do you consent thereto, and

-do you desire to enter in nto this holy estate as o ordained by God?

-¶ Groom : I do.

-¶ Bride : I do.

-• d purpose of your hearts, and ho made heaven and earth.

-Vows

-¶ To the groom:

-do you declare here be efore the Lord and these witnesses that you take as your lawful wife , here present?
-Do

-• maintain her, and to live with

-her in holiness, accordi ng to the holy gospel?
-Do you also promise never to

-forsake her, but to be true to her always, in good days and bad, in riches and poverty, in health and sickness, for as long as you both shall live?
-What is your answer?
+Statement of Intent • and having heard from the Word of God the teaching to, and do you desire to enter into this holy estate as ordained by God? jou comsent meret o, and do you desire to enter into any usuate as ordanica by God. ¶ Groom: I do. ¶ Bride: I do.
+May the Lord Go od confirm the desi re and purpose of your hearts, and your beginning be in the Name of the Lord, Vows ¶ To the groom: efore the Lord and these witnesses that you take as your lawful wife , here present ?
+Do you promise to love and guide her faithfully, to maintain her, and to live with her in holines ss, according to the holy gospel?
+Do you also promise never to forsake her, but to be true to her al ways, in good days and bad, in riches and poverty, in health and sickness, for a as long as you both shall live?
+What is your answer? ¶ Groom: I do. ¶ Optional: I. . do soler mnly declare here before the Lord and these witnesses y wife here present.
+I promise with the faithfully, to maintain her, and to live with her in - omise never to forsake her, but to be true to her I poverty, in health and sickness, for as long as we i vau, ili ficiies allu poverty, in health and sickness, for as folig as we both shall live.